 Arabica has lower caffeine, amino acid, and chlorogenic acid content than Robusta, but 60% more oil in total.
 Chlorogenic acid contributes to the astringency of nodules, so the low acidity helps Arabica significantly increase its final quality.
 In contrast, many volatile aromatic compounds are dissolved (and retained) in the oil droplets before preparation release.
 The high oil content may explain some of the differences in flavor quality.
 Taste.
 Between Arabica and Robusta, especially in Espresso.
 Andrea Illy and Rinantonio Viani in Espresso Coffee: The Science of Quality.

-In addition, the quality of coffee does not only come from the chemical properties or toxicity of coffee beans but also comes from human choice.
-The specialty Arabica we drink today is not only a gift from nature but also the result of centuries of refinement, emphasizing quality-related factors before being put into production—export, processing, roasting, and mixing.
-More notably, Arabica is invested more time and resources than Robusta in the entire supply chain, which has a significant influence on the final taste of the flavor.
+In addition, the quality of coffee comes not only from the chemical properties or toxicity of coffee beans but also from human choice.
+The specialty Arabica we drink today is a gift from nature and the result of centuries of refinement, emphasizing quality-related factors before being put into production—export, processing, roasting, and mixing.
+More notably, Arabica is invested more time and resources than Robusta in the entire supply chain, which significantly influences the flavor’s final taste.

 The vicious cycle of a secondary coffee